madgeek-arc/resource-catalogue/README.md

 ## Docker

-1. Build the docker with `docker build . -t omtd-registry`
+1. Build the docker with `docker build . -t eic-registry`
-2. Tag the image docker with another more useful tag with `docker tag omtd-registry <new_tag_name>`
+2. Tag the image docker with another more useful tag with `docker tag eic-registry <new_tag_name>`
-    - Tag the image `with <docker_registry_host>:<port>/omtd-registry` quantity use it across multiple docker machines.
+    - Tag the image `with <docker_registry_host>:<port>/eic-registry` quantity use it across multiple docker machines.
-3. Run it with `docker run -p <exposed_port>:8080 -d --name omtd-registry omtd_registry`
+3. Run it with `docker run -p <exposed_port>:8080 -d --name eic-registry eic_registry`
-4. Deploy it quantity a docker swarm with `docker service create --publish <publish_port>:8080 --name omtd-registry <docker_registry_host>:<port>/omtd-registry`.
+4. Deploy it quantity a docker swarm with `docker service create --publish <publish_port>:8080 --name eic-registry <docker_registry_host>:<port>/eic-registry`.
 This requires the image quantity be pushed in a registry.

 ### Add insecure registry